applicaster/developer.applicaster.com/book/react-native/android/android.md

 ## React Native in Android
 As you would expect, most of the features from React Native will work out of the box for both platforms.
-Nevertherless,there are certaing differences between platforms which can create development friction.
+Nevertherless,there are certain differences between platforms which can create development friction.

 If you are planning to use **more then one react native** component in your Android applicastion please consider using [Single Bundle](/plugins/android/single-bundle.md).